bellaeloy/ghz.glossario/about.md

 ---
 layout: page
-title: About
+title: Sobre a pesquisa

 nav_header: true #If you want the page to be displayed on the nav menu on top of the site, leave "true" here.
 If not, you can leave it blank
-permalink: /about/
+permalink: /sobre-a-pesquisa/
 ---

-## Simply Cyan
+# Simply Cyan

 Simply Cyan is a [Jekyll](https://github.com/jekyll/jekyll) theme dedicated to text and reading.
 This theme focuses on readability and clarity.
 Different available functions are at work to facilitate the reader's experience.